 In addition to traditional campus-based programs in forensics, there are also some online options, which combine distance-based courses and in-person practicums completed at approved facilities close to a student’s home.
 Online forensics programs may be ideal for residents of more rural areas of Tennessee or those who wish to keep their employment while advancing their education.

-East Tennessee State University of Johnson City not only offers on-campus programs in criminal justice and criminology, but also an online graduate certificate in forensic document examination.
+Notably, East Tennessee State University also offers an online graduate certificate in forensic document examination.
 This four-course program is 100 percent online and includes training in forensic document examination; forensic handwriting identification; forensic document analysis; and a practicum.
-To estimate tuition, prospective students are encouraged to use the ETSU Bursar’s tool.

 Lastly, there are many online forensics programs based in other states which admit students who live in Tennessee.
-Prior to applying, TN-based students are encouraged to verify the school’s state authorization status; due to differing regional laws, sometimes an institution based in one state is unable to offer distance-based degrees to students residing in other specific states.
-The state authorization information typically is available on program websites, or can be ascertained from program coordinators.
+Before applying, TN-based students are encouraged to verify the school’s state authorization status; due to differing regional laws, sometimes an institution based in one state is unable to offer distance-based degrees to students residing in other specific states.
+The state authorization information typically is available on program websites or can be ascertained from program coordinators.

 Lastly, many employers in forensics prefer job candidates who have achieved some form of certification.
-There are varied institutions which offer professional credentialing in the subfields of forensics.
+There are varied institutions that offer professional credentialing in the subfields of forensics.
 To qualify, candidates typically need to send their official postsecondary transcripts; show proof of at least one year of work experience; and pass a comprehensive examination.
-As of April 2018, there were 10 professional certification bodies approved by the Forensic Specialties Accreditation Board (FSAB), including:
+As of June 2023, there were 10 professional certification bodies approved by the Forensic Specialties Accreditation Board (FSAB), including:

 School Name | City | Forensic Science |